What is 988 Day?

 - Update your profile banner to include “988 Day – Sept 8” and post a story encouraging followers to do the same

-- Design simple graphics using Canva templates: profile banners, Instagram story templates, or printable stickers
+- Design simple graphics using Canva templates and use on social media: profile banners, Instagram story templates, or photo frames, filters, etc.

 - Add 988 to your phone contacts and post a screenshot encouraging others to do the same